ronalde/han-rooster-naar-ics/README.md

 # README for HAN Rooster parser

-`han-rooster-parser` is a bash script which gathers the [rather flaky html output](http://rooster.han.nl/SchoolplanFT_AS/rooster.asp) from the *Gruber&Petters/Grupet GP Untis*[^gpuntis] timetabling/roster software and translates that in to a valid iCalendar Specification (ICS) file[^icalspec] for easy automated consumption by any iCalendar client application.
+`han-rooster-parser` is a bash script which gathers the [rather flaky html output](http://rooster.han.nl/SchoolplanFT_AS/rooster.asp) titled "Roosterinformatie FSK/IAS" and translates that in to a valid iCalendar Specification
+(ICS) file[^icalspec] for easy automated consumption by any iCalendar client application.

    **DISCLAIMER**: *The script is tested only for the rosters for the "Faculteit Techniek en Life Sciences" (FSK) / "Institute for Applied Sciences" (IAS) department of the Hogeschool Arnhem Nijmegen (HAN), The Netherlands.
 The use of the script is not endorsed or supported by HAN.*